microsoft/ChakraCore-wiki/Roadmap.md

-_This is a living document containing ChakraCore team's current priorities as well as release notes for previous releases.
-Future roadmap last updated 2/26/18._
+_The Microsoft Edge team no longer maintains the ChakraCore repository.
+The past ChakraCore release **downloads on this page will only be available until May 31, 2024**.
+If you need copies of these releases please download prior to that date.
+It will not be possible for the ChakraCore team to provide copies of these releases after the the cut-off date. last updated 4/30/2024._

-All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).
+[Obsolete] All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).

 (Scroll to [Release Notes](#release-notes))

 # Future

+The Microsoft Edge team does not maintain this repository anymore.

-The following is a summary of the ChakraCore team's backlog for the next 6 months.
+[Obsolete] The following is a summary of the ChakraCore team's backlog for the next 6 months.
 Some completed items (either in a release or master branch) are included to provide the context and progress of the work.

 ## Language Innovation & Standards
 * [x] Complete module implementation (ES6)